 Additionally, I was wondering whether a more process-based title might work better, e.g. a title highlighting the differences between PhycoCyanin and PhycoErythrin-rich picocyanobacteria more explicitly.

 Response: Thank you for these positive statements.
-We would like to assure you that we have addressed all comments.
-We also proposed a new title.
+We have addressed all comments, and propose a new title.
 We hope that this new version of the manuscript will be satisfactory.

 Associate Editor: 2